 When Armstrong and Aldrin are in their space suits on the moon, the film switches a couple of times between that airless and lifeless grey landscape with its black sky to a sunlit forested riverside, green and breezy; a scene from Armstrong’s past.
 The contrast could not be greater.
 James Hansen’s book includes a small black and white photo (one that survived the burning down of the Armstrong family home) on which that scene is based.

-We cross oceans to find those we love, unreasonably, even those who are beyond our reach.
+We cross oceans to find those we love, even those who are forever beyond our reach.
 Is a quarter of a million miles of space so far to travel in such a quest?